 Sadia Salam helps women leaders especially BAME women leaders and organisations who want to champion them to remove blocks to diversity and inclusion.
 Prior to becoming an independent consultant and coach, Sadia’s legal career spanned two decades, during which time she practised as a senior corporate, mergers and acquisitions lawyer at Osborne Clarke.
 After 10 years in private practice, she moved in-house to global management consultancy, Oliver Wyman where she built and headed up the legal team in Europe, Middle East, Africa and Asia Pacific region.
 Throughout her years as a lawyer, Sadia has sponsored, mentored and coached others.
 Having achieved her own career aspirations, Sadia realised that she was more passionate about helping others fulfil their careers.
 Sadia now works full time as an Executive Coach and also helps organisations to develop the talent pipeline of women through coaching, facilitation of courageous conversations and workshops. www.sadiasalam.com

-Sandra Moser is a Partner in the Washington, D.C. office of Quinn Emanuel Urquhart & Sullivan, LLP, where she serves as Co-Chair of the firm’s Investigations, Government Enforcement and White Collar Criminal Defense Practice and Co-Chair of the Crisis Law & Strategy Practice Group.
+Sandra Moser is a Partner in the Washington, D.C. and Philadelphia offices of Morgan Lewis.
 Ms. Moser’s practice focuses on the representation of companies, boards of directors and senior executives in investigations, sensitive matters, corporate crises, litigation and other disputes involving law enforcement and regulatory agencies around the world.

 Ms. Moser is the former chief of the Department of Justice (DOJ) Fraud Section in Washington, D.C., which has exclusive criminal enforcement jurisdiction over the DOJ’s enforcement of the Foreign Corrupt Practices Act (FCPA) and routinely handles many of the world’s most significant economic crime cases, including securities and commodities fraud, manipulation of financial markets, False Claims Act and other healthcare-related violations, and international money laundering offenses.
 Ms. Moser is an experienced trial lawyer who, prior to assuming the chief role, served the Fraud Section in several other leadership positions and also was for several years a federal prosecutor in the District of New Jersey’s elite Special Prosecutions Division.
 Prior to joining the Department of Justice, Ms. Moser worked in private practice and served as a federal law clerk for the U.S. District Court for the Eastern District of Pennsylvania and the U.S. Court of Appeals for the Third Circuit.